vegebirrd/vegebirrd.github.io/_posts/2025-07-22-track-review-.md

 ![mc](/assets/images/album-covers/mc.jpg)
 ### Rating: 6.5/10

-I love Sabrina Carpenter's sweet, breathy vocals.
-I love her lyrics when they're clever, cheeky, and just the right amount of horny.
+I love Sabrina Carpenter's sweet vocals.
+I love her lyrics when they're clever, cheeky, ironic, and just the right amount of horny.
 But her new single *"Manchild"* feels oddly muted — like a B-side from *"Short n' Sweet"* that somehow wandered into her new era.
 It's light and self-aware, with lyrics that flirt with twisted humor, sure, but lacks the punch or sparkle we've come to expect.
 The wit is there, but the fire isn't.
 And girl, seriously — who approved that album cover of your upcoming studio album?
 Blink twice if you need help.